Li-HsuanHuang/Python-playground/README.md

 Goal of the repository:

-Writing Python functions useful for projects
+Writing Python functions and scripts useful for projects